 It’s hard not to love avocados with all of the amazing benefits this fruit has to offer, whether it’s improving your skin with an Avocado Honey Facial, enjoying it in your favorite guacamole avocado recipe, or for one of the many Avocado Oil Benefits.
 If you are using fresh avocados, you are left with the pits.
 Why not grow your very own avocado tree?
-It is actually very easy to grow an avocado from pit?
+It is actually very easy to grow avocado from seed (pit)?
 Here are the simple steps to growing avocado from seed with photos to show you how.

 Supplies Needed For Growing Avocado From Pit:

 - glass or mason jar

 How To Grow Avocado From Seed In Water

 This makes a fun little project to do with kids or without.
 You will learn how to sprout an avocado seed with toothpicks in water.
 It is cool watching the avocado seed send out roots and then split and send out a shoot.
 You start off growing the avocado in water and then transfer it to a pot with soil once the root and shoot have emerged.
 It is a great way to witness the transformation of seed to young plant.

 Cut and remove the pit or seed from your ripe avocado.
 Rinse and wash the seed with water only.
 Leave the brown skin undisturbed on the seed.
 It acts to protect the inside.
 Set it aside to dry while you enjoy your favorite avocado recipe!